 I've covered my love of WW last year in Warren William: Titan o'Vitaphone, but this time I want to take a closer look at his 'series's - for he's played Philo Vance (once - rather lacklusterly) Perry Mason (four times - brilliantly), and The Lone Wolf (eight trillion, averagely).

 The Lone Wolf is one of those Boston Blackie-style things ala TO CATCH A THIEF where a prominent but reformed jewel thief is regularly swept up in daring robberies he initially had nothing to do with but since he was seen in the same time zone, lazy detectives just assume they should round him up, forcing our antihero-hero to lead them to the real thief or killer.
-Eventually the lazy cops accuse him of murder and put out a warrant just so they can get him on the phone.
-They know if they just chase him around the bends long enough he'll unearth the culprits just so he can go back to his life of uninterrupted leisure unharried.
-A lot of times it all depends on his sidekick, who has to do most of the heavy lifting.
-Eric Blore's a peach of course, but I've never felt a palpable zim and zoom between William's Wolf and Blore's criminal manservant and at times, such as Blore's bored ex-criminal determination to break the law (speeding to escape rather than pulling over when chased by the cops, even though they're innocent and hasn't been a crime yet), and habit of nicking random goods and drawing heat down upon himself--he's down right irritating.
-Add the relentless ambling of the cops who have merely to see the Wolf walk down the street past a newsstand's jewel robbery headline to be sure he did it, and it all gets annoying fast.
+Eventually the lazy cops accuse him of murder and put out a warrant just so they can get him on the phone; they know if they just chase him around the bends long enough he'll unearth the culprits just so he can go back to his life of leisure, unharried.
+A lot of times it all depends on his sidekick to get the ball rolling when the Wolf would rather 'not get involved' (just what we want, to cheer him on in not rescuing imperiled heroines).
+Eric Blore's a peach of course, especially when directed by Preston Sturges, but I've never felt a palpable zim and zoom between him and William's Wolf.
+At times, such as speeding to escape a simple traffic ticket, nicking random goods and drawing heat down upon himself, he's down right irritating and rather than find a nice low note, he just overplays to the rafters as if the director is making little 'hammier, hammier!" signs from behind the camera.
+Add the relentless ambling of the cops who have merely to see the Wolf walk down the street past a newsstand's jewel robbery headline to 'link' him to the crime, and it all gets pretty tiresome.
 When he's tangling with Axis spies, snaking through B-budgeted hookah bars and leading the cops like he's the hounds in a fox hunt, William can sometimes resonate.
-Other times, it becomes harder to care who's got the button, or the stamp collection, or the diamond or the fake diamond.
+Other times, it becomes harder to care who's got the button, or the stamp collection, or the diamond, or the fake diamond.

-But what I like most of all Williams' series are his four Perry Masons, because he gets the chance to play someone who actually belongs at the scene of a crime, and who isn't the first person suspected, but rather he's defending the guilty-seeming party; overall, he's positively giddy in these films; his encyclopedic grasp of the law granting him an almost holy ghost power.
+But he really shines, is really pure WW, in his four Perry Masons, because he gets the chance to play someone who actually belongs at the scene of a crime, thus sparing us so much labored set-up, and since he isn't the first person suspected, but rather he's defending the guilty-seeming party, he's much freer to connive.
+Lawyers with a lot of oratory, confidence, and grinning wolf delight (styled after notorious real-life legal stars like Bill Fallon) were Williams' specialty (see Titan o Vitaphone - Warren William part 1) and with Mason he crafts a lawyer whose high wire technicality-skimming leave us bedazzled, even while we're in no great hurry to nail the culprit, and best of all, there's no need to get reformed by some sappy girl hick's idealism as he's already, supposedly, the good guy with a girlfriend who keeps him keep 'beyond' the clutches of mortal honesty.
+Free of these third act reformations, then, William gets positively giddy in these four films.
+Mason's encyclopedic grasp of the law granting him an almost holy ghost power which William capitalizes on with lordly glee.
 Some critics decry the Williams of this era, the WB post-code / pre-war zone, but to me this semi-shady version of Mason is a delight.
-In the long-running TV series, Raymond Burr starts out more like William's Mason, ever a legal precedent ahead of disbarment or incarceration as he sets up deliberate dodges to discredit witnesses before the cops know there's even been a crime committed.
+Fans of the TV version scoff, but if you know that show at all you know that in the earliest seasons, Raymond Burr starts out more like William's Mason, ever a legal precedent ahead of disbarment or incarceration as he races around setting up deliberate dodges to discredit witnesses before the cops know there's even been a crime committed.
 By the third or fourth season Burr's Mason had become more of a saint, but in the four Mason movies William made for Warners in the mid-to-late 30s, he's definitely at least 70% unmitigated rascal.

 Let's look see at the best two of the four: